diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/3rd/bill.md

 ## personality

-very easygoing which often comes off as disinterested. but they'll easily get wound up if it's 1) a topic of personal interest, or 2) for the bit.
+very easygoing which usually comes off as disinterested. but they'll easily get wound up if it's 1) a topic of personal interest, or 2) for the bit.

 often plays "straight man" to their friends' antics.

-## history

-SPOILER: listlessness

 ## abilities